MayadaMetwally/DIO_Driver/README.md

 # DIO module Readme

 This readme file provides an overview and usage instructions for the DIO (Digital Input/Output) module.
 The DIO module consists of three files: `DIO.h`, `DIO.c`, and `App`.
 Additionally, the DIO module relies on two supporting files: `bitmath.h` and `std-types.h`.
-Below, you will find information about each file, including its purpose and the functions it contains.
+It also includes a `delay_ms` function for introducing delays in your code.
+Below, you will find information about the driver's files, functions, and usage Below, you will find information about each file, including its purpose and the functions it contains.

 ## Files Description